New-College-of-Florida/Voice/README.md

 # Voice
 Detection of pitches in vocal harmony.
+Notebooks directory has all the Jupyter Notebooks.